MQL-Development/licensemybot_documentation/README.md

 ![Alt Text](Images/Screenshot(5).png)

-## Step 7: Navigate to Experts Folder
+## Step 7: Navigate to Indicators Folder

 Go back to the "MQL4" folder and click on the "Indicators" folder.